Lee M. Thomas

+Biography

-Thomas earned his Masters in Education from the University of South Carolina, where he did postgraduate work in psychology.
+Thomas attended Virginia Episcopal School and earned his Masters in Education from the University of South Carolina, where he did postgraduate work in psychology.
 He received his Bachelor of Arts degree in psychology from the University of the South in Sewanee, Tennessee.

 He went on to become president and chief operating officer of Georgia-Pacific Corporation in 2005.

 He was appointed president and chief executive officer of Rayonier, Inc. on March 1, 2007, and became chairman on July 1, 2007.

+He succeeded William Ruckelshaus.
+He is a Republican.